Taritsyn/BundleTransformer/NuGet/BundleTransformer.Core/readme.txt

-   the minification of code in runtime, but this feature can be added by installing of minifier-adapter (now available adapters based on Microsoft Ajax Minifier, YUI Compressor for .NET, Google Closure Compiler, Douglas Crockford's JSMin and Mihai Bazon's UglifyJS).
+   the minification of code in runtime, but this feature can be added by installing of minifier-adapter (now available adapters based on Microsoft Ajax Minifier, YUI Compressor for .NET, Google Closure Compiler, Douglas Crockford's JSMin, Mihai Bazon's UglifyJS, Dean Edwards' Packer, Sergey Kryzhanovsky's CSSO (CSS Optimizer) and WebGrease).
 In addition, you can also install translator-adapters that implement the translation of code on intermediate languages (LESS, Sass, SCSS and CoffeeScript).

    This extension will help your web applications successfully pass a most part of the tests in YSlow.

    =============
    DOCUMENTATION